 Once the active assets have been selected, then the weights are taken directly from the index definition \(\bm{b}\) if available; otherwise, one can simply do a dense regression to obtain a proxy for \(\bm{b}\).

-In more detail, we can define the Boolean pattern vector \(\bm{s} \in \R^{N}\) based on the selected assets: \[ s_i=\begin{cases} 1\quad & \textm{if the }i\textm{-th asset is selected}\\ 0 & \textm{otherwise}, \end{cases} \]
+In more detail, we can define the Boolean pattern vector \(\bm{s} \in \R^{N}\) based on the selected assets: \[ s_i=\begin{cases} 1\quad & \textm{if the }i\textm{th asset is selected},\\ 0 & \textm{otherwise}, \end{cases} \]

 so that \(\bm{1}^\T\bm{s}=K\).
-Then, we can explicitly write the weights \(\w\) proportional to the definition in \(\bm{b}\) (although properly scaled to that \(\bm{1}^\T\w=1\)): \[ \w = \frac{\bm{b} \odot \bm{s}}{\bm{1}^\T(\bm{b} \odot \bm{s})}, \] where \(\odot\) denotes Hadamard (elementwise) product.
+Then, we can explicitly write the weights \(\w\) proportional to the definition in \(\bm{b}\) (although properly scaled so that \(\bm{1}^\T\w=1\)): \[ \w = \frac{\bm{b} \odot \bm{s}}{\bm{1}^\T(\bm{b} \odot \bm{s})}, \] where \(\odot\) denotes the Hadamard (elementwise) product.

 This approach refines the previous one by trying to refit the weights after the selection of the active assets (Jansen and Van Dijk, 2002).
 To be exact, after the \(K\) assets have been selected and the Boolean pattern vector \(\bm{s}\) has been computed, we can form a simple regression problem over the active assets without having to deal with the sparsity issue.
-Thus, the original problem (13.9) becomes \[ \begin{array}{ll} \underset{\w}{\textm{minimize}} & \begin{aligned}[t] \frac{1}{T}\left\|\bm{r}^\textm{b} - \bm{X}\w\right\|^2_2 \end{aligned}\\ \textm{subject to} & \begin{aligned}[t] \w \in \mathcal{W} \end{aligned}\\ & \begin{aligned}[t] w_i = 0 \quad\textm{if}\quad s_i = 0 \end{aligned} \end{array} \] or, equivalently, \[ \begin{array}{ll} \underset{\w}{\textm{minimize}} & \begin{aligned}[t] \frac{1}{T}\left\|\bm{r}^\textm{b} - \bm{X}\w\right\|^2_2 \end{aligned}\\ \textm{subject to} & \begin{aligned}[t] \w \in \mathcal{W} \end{aligned}\\ & \begin{aligned}[t] \w \leq \bm{s}. \end{aligned} \end{array} \]
+Thus, the original problem (13.9) becomes \[ \begin{array}{ll} \underset{\w}{\textm{minimize}} & \begin{aligned}[t] \frac{1}{T}\left\|\bm{r}^\textm{b} - \bm{X}\w\right\|^2_2 \end{aligned}\\ \textm{subject to} & \begin{aligned}[t] \w \in \mathcal{W}, \end{aligned}\\ & \begin{aligned}[t] w_i = 0 \quad\textm{if}\quad s_i = 0 \end{aligned} \end{array} \] or, equivalently, \[ \begin{array}{ll} \underset{\w}{\textm{minimize}} & \begin{aligned}[t] \frac{1}{T}\left\|\bm{r}^\textm{b} - \bm{X}\w\right\|^2_2 \end{aligned}\\ \textm{subject to} & \begin{aligned}[t] \w \in \mathcal{W}, \end{aligned}\\ & \begin{aligned}[t] \w \leq \bm{s}. \end{aligned} \end{array} \]

 In mixed integer programming (MIP), variables are allowed to be constrained to a discrete set, making the problem nonconvex and generally with an exponential worst-case complexity.
 This makes this approach impractical unless the dimensionality of the problem (number of assets) is very small (Scozzari et al., 2013).

-The MIP formulation of (13.9) can be written in terms of the Boolean pattern vector \(\bm{s}\), which is now a variable: \[ \begin{array}{ll} \underset{\w,\bm{s}}{\textm{minimize}} & \begin{aligned}[t] \frac{1}{T}\left\|\bm{r}^\textm{b} - \bm{X}\w\right\|^2_2 \end{aligned}\\ \textm{subject to} & \begin{aligned}[t] \w \in \mathcal{W} \end{aligned}\\ & \begin{aligned}[t] \w \leq \bm{s}, \; \bm{1}^\T\bm{s}=K, \; s_i\in\{0,1\} \end{aligned}. \end{array} \]
+The MIP formulation of (13.9) can be written in terms of the Boolean pattern vector \(\bm{s}\), which is now a variable: \[ \begin{array}{ll} \underset{\w,\bm{s}}{\textm{minimize}} & \begin{aligned}[t] \frac{1}{T}\left\|\bm{r}^\textm{b} - \bm{X}\w\right\|^2_2 \end{aligned}\\ \textm{subject to} & \begin{aligned}[t] \w \in \mathcal{W}, \end{aligned}\\ & \begin{aligned}[t] \w \leq \bm{s}, \; \bm{1}^\T\bm{s}=K, \; s_i\in\{0,1\} \end{aligned}. \end{array} \]

-Evolutionary algorihms
+Evolutionary Algorihms

 Evolutionary algorithms are a family of optimization and search techniques inspired by the process of natural evolution.
 They operate on populations of candidate solutions, called individuals, which evolve over time while attempting to improve their fitness.
-The successful solutions are selected and combined to produce new candidate solutions akin to the natural selection process in living organisms.
+Successful solutions are selected and combined to produce new candidate solutions akin to the natural selection process in living organisms.

 Evolutionary algorithms have been applied to a wide range of problems, including optimization, machine learning, and game playing.
 They are particularly suitable for complex, multimodal, and noisy search spaces, where traditional optimization methods might struggle.
 Some key advantages include their ability to explore large solution spaces, robustness against local optima, and parallelization potential.